-As I mentioned in my previous post about visiting Asakusa, get a data plan for your smart phone in Japan.
+As I mentioned in my previous post about visiting Asakusa, get a data plan for your smartphone in Japan.
 It’s very easy to get around Kyoto with guidance from Google Maps (even though it did send us down the wrong way once, more on that later).
-Since there are so much to do and see in Kyoto, I’m going to share 3 separate posts, covering the eastern parts, then the central & west side, and of course, the food.
+Since there is so much to do and see in Kyoto, I’m going to share 3 separate posts, covering the eastern parts, then the central & west side, and of course, the food.

 Click the image below to enlarge

 I am not from Kyoto so I’m not sure if my reference is correct, but when I said the east side of Kyoto, I meant if you use Kyoto station as the center, here are the locations I’ve visited the east of it going from North to South.

 Click the image to enlarge